 Common Ratios Used in the Multiples Approach

 The two categories of valuation multiples are enterprise value multiples and equity multiples.
 Enterprise value (EV) multiples include EV/sales, EV/EBIT, and EV/EBITDA.

 Equity multiples involve examining ratios.
 The ratios are between share price and an element of the company’s performance.

 This includes earnings, sales, book value, or something similar.

-Equity multiples include price-to-earnings (P/E) ratio and price-earnings to growth (PEG) ratio.
-Some other common ratios are price-to-book ratio and price-to-sales ratio.
+Equity multiples include the price-to-earnings (P/E) ratio and price-earnings to growth (PEG) ratio.
+Some other common ratios are the price-to-book ratio and price-to-sales ratio.

 A change in capital structure can impact equity multiples.
 This is true even when there is no change in enterprise value (EV).